PeteAdamBialecki/programming-studies/websites/teamtreehouse/01_javascript.md

 - Getting Started with TypeScript (43  minutes)

-- The Landscape of JavaScript (44 minutes)

 - OAuth Authentication With Passport (44 minutes)

 - Working with the Fetch API (44 minutes)

-- Treehouse Club: JavaScript (54 minutes)

 - Regular Expressions in JavaScript (87 minutes)